-Practice exams are offered on campus twice a year through the Princeton Review, please contact the Center for Career Planning and Internships for more information.
+Practice exams are offered on campus twice a year through the Princeton Review.
+Contact the Weingart Center for Career and Professional Development for more information.

 Finally, you need to consider the cost of graduate school and how you will pay for it.
 Financial support for graduate study can be obtained with thorough research and persistence.
 The university to which you are applying will have its own resources and procedures for financial aid, so the best start would be to write to your prospective university’s financial aid office about assistantships, fellowships, and scholarships, as well as work-study, student loans, and other assistance options.
 Be sure to ask about required paperwork and deadline dates.

 Along with financial aid graduate students can also apply for grants and fellowships, research and teaching assistantships, and subsidized loans.
 To learn more about these and other aid opportunities for graduate school, check out the following links:

-The Career Planning and Internships Office can help you prepare your application materials.
+The Weingart Center for Career and Professional Development can help you prepare your application materials.
 We can review resumes, cover letters, statements of purpose, and required graduate school essays.
 We can also coach you with a graduate school mock interview to teach you how to better sell yourself to prospective programs.